Data Science References

 • Doing Data Science, C. O’Neill & R. Schutt, O’Reilly (2013) (++)

 • A verbatim of a course given at Columbia in 2012.
-It describes some methods and gives a lot of usage.
+It describes some methods and a lot of use cases.

 • The Data Science Design Manual, S. Skiena, Springer (2016) (+++)